ryantoddgarza/ryantoddgarza/src/pages/posts/superimposed-recursive-metric-modulation/index.md

 images: ['https://images.unsplash.com/photo-1532908336432-6ab8ec3d56c1?ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&w=1600&q=80']
 ---

+**Update: This post inspired its own [repository on GitHub](https://github.com/ryantoddgarza/rhythmanalysis).
+Visit the project for an evolution of the ideas.**

 ## Concept

 It is my intention to posit "superimposed recursive metric modulation" as a musical device used to alter the substructure upon which commonly used rhythmic devices are based.